Science Learning Hub logo

 ZESPRI biospife

-The biospife is made from an innovative bioplastic containing biomatter from ZESPRI’s kiwifruit waste stream.
+The biospife is made from an innovative containing biomatter from ZESPRI’s kiwifruit waste stream.
 The biospife is the result of a collaborative project between ZESPRI and Scion.
 Read more about the biospife in the Biospife story.

 Harakeke surfboard